NetAtirash/NetAtirash/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a former graphic designer.
-Now, I'm UX/UI designer and I'm learning HTML, CSS, and JavaScript!
+Now, I'm a UX/UI designer and I'm learning HTML, CSS, and JavaScript!